-- A letter of appraisal from a licensed real estate agent and a copy of the relevant rates notice.
+- a letter of appraisal from a licensed real estate agent and a copy of the relevant rates notice, or

-- A valuation by a certified practicing valuer who is a member of the API or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation.
+- a valuation by a certified practising valuer who is a member of the API or by a member of the Real Estate Institute of Victoria with with sworn valuer accreditation, or

 - In circumstances where a letter of appraisal or sworn valuation could not be obtained, an explanation of the steps taken to obtain either the appraisal or valuation.